ausnimbus/s2i-nodejs/README.md

 The builders are built using NodeJS binaries from nodejs.org

+The Yarn package manager is included and will be used over NPM if a `yarn.lock` file exists.

 If you are interested in using SCL-based NodeJS binaries, use [s2i-nodejs-scl](https://github.com/ausnimbus/s2i-nodejs-scl)
 ## Versions